Re: SKILL LEVEL?

 Will you be at Paducah?
 Will any vendors stock your patterns?
 Thank you!

 Thank you for asking.
 I'm sorry--I won't be at the show.
-I am a bit of a hermit and did not enjoy participating at shows.
-I am the only one who stocks my patterns because [after waffling for many years over the possibility] I finally admitted that I did not want to spend loads of time in the production of patterns to support wholesale.
+I am a bit of a hermit and did not enjoy participating at the 5-6 shows that I did do.
+I am the only one who stocks my patterns because [after waffling for many years over the possibility] I finally admitted that I did not want to spend loads of time in the printing/production of patterns to support wholesale.
 Fortunately, the website is just my size, and it is open 24 hours a day! :)